 Almost every citizen in Copenhagen owns a bicycle.
 Mornings are animated by colored, hurried bicycles.
 They go to work, to school, to business meetings, everywhere.
 Here bicycles have more rights than cars.
 If you want to feel the real city, take a tour by bike.
 Renting is very easy and cheap, bicycle tracks lead you anywhere you want, parking is a piece of cake, and stealing is not a Danish word.
 Wake up early in the morning, grab a pretzel and a tea, and enjoy a day on two wheels.

 On the other hand, weekends and afternoons are for kayaking.
 A dense network of canals allows you to see the entire city.
 Both exotic and practical, sightseeing from a kayak will make a true Danish experience.
 In Copenhagen, they have a tradition of kayaking.
-There are places for renting and hosting kayaks, equipment stores, courses, guided tours and many other kayak relating activities.
+There are places for renting and hosting kayaks, equipment stores, courses, guided tours, and many other kayak relating activities.
 Kayak sightseeing will be a great first time for a novice and a relaxing day for an expert.

-Carlsberg is Copenhagen most famous brewery.
+Carlsberg is Copenhagen’s most famous brewery.
 Founded in 1847 by J.C.
 Jacobsen, the brewery is well known in the entire world.
 Less known is its architectural symbol, the most famous landmark in the area, designed in 1901 after an idea of J.C.
 Jacobsen’s son, Carl.

 Elephants Gate is also known as Elephants Tower.
-Four real-sized elephants support a brick tower, inspired from different cultures and periods.
-The initial inspiration was Bernini’s obelisk-carrying elephant on Piazza della Minerva in Rome.
+Four real-sized elephants support a brick tower, inspired by different cultures and periods.
+The initial inspiration was Bernini’s obelisk-carrying elephant on Piazza Della Minerva in Rome.
 The result is not Italian at all.
 Covered in red ornamental brick, with rounded windows, and an onion dome, Elephants Gate includes many symbols.
 The most important (and later controversial) is swastika.
 A symbol of luck in Sanskrit language, swastika was used in the official trademark of Carlsberg Brewery.
 Furthermore, Carl Jacobsen wanted his four children names graved on each elephant.
 He had lost other four children before the building was finished and he wanted health and prosperity for the remaining ones.
-But history had other plans and what in 1901 was luck, in 1930s was the Nazi symbol.
-In 1940s, the brewery stopped using the swastika in its trademark.
+But history had other plans and what in 1901 was luck, in the 1930s was the Nazi symbol.
+In the 1940s, the brewery stopped using the swastika in its trademark.